VictorDanielBlandon/Elevated-Rock-Paper-Scissors-Scissors/README.md

 To compile and run the game in your system run the following commands:

+1. Fork this repository and download it in your local machine
-1. javac RockPaperScissorsGame.java ItemSystem.java HighScoreTable.java GamePanel.java Main.java
+1. javac ItemSystem.java HighScoreTable.java GamePanel.java EffectsManager.java RockPaperScissorsGame.java Main.java
 2. java Main.java

-3. More to be added ...
+## Debugging Notes

+Need to fix audio parameters: the reading of the path when trying to get access to the .wav files makes the game's HighScoreTable loop forever, need to fix that before next Friday.

+NPU Object Oriented Programming
+Team No. #

+Team Members:
+1.
+2.
+3.
+4.
+5.